acidburnt/flex_air_sdk/AIR SDK Readme.txt

  - Descriptor.3.2.xsd - An XML Schema Definition file for the AIR 3.2 application descriptor file.

+ - Descriptor.3.3.xsd - An XML Schema Definition file for the AIR 3.3 application descriptor file.

+ - Descriptor.3.4.xsd - An XML Schema Definition file for the AIR 3.4 application descriptor file.

+ - Descriptor.3.5.xsd - An XML Schema Definition file for the AIR 3.5 application descriptor file.

+ - Descriptor.3.6.xsd - An XML Schema Definition file for the AIR 3.6 application descriptor file.

  - descriptor-template.xml - A template of the application descriptor file, which is required for each AIR application.